lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 ---
-title: Luca-Decimal (DRAFT)
+title: How I mixed *Johnny Decimal* and *Second Brain* to organize my documents
 tags: []
 ---

-TL, DR: If Johnny Decimal didn't work for you, try [my approach](link to spec on GitHub).
+TL, DR: If Johnny Decimal didn't work for you, try [my approach](https://github.com/lucafrance/luca-decimal).

-*Note: this is not an introduction to Johnny Decimal or PARA, it is a personal experience on how i applied the systems.*

-I struggled for a long time with a structure of my digital files.
+I struggled for a long time with the disorganization in my documents.
-I regularly moved stuff around and was never able to keep it consistent.
-I while back I discovered [Johnny Decimal](https://johnnydecimal.com/) by Johnny Noble.
+Finding and moving around files was interrupting my workflow too often.
+After discovering [Johnny Decimal](https://johnnydecimal.com/) there were some improvements, while still falling in several of the same patterns.
+After reading [Second Brain](https://www.buildingasecondbrain.com/) by Tiango Forte something clicked in my (first) brain and I was finally able to find a system that works for me.
+Here is my thought process.

+TODO immagine di libri su uno scaffale

+## What I like and don't like about Johnny Decimal

-It is inspired from the [Dewey decimal classification](https://www.britannica.com/science/Dewey-Decimal-Classification) for libraries and applies a similar logic to folder structure.
+Johnny Decimal , created Johnny Noble, is inspired by the [Dewey decimal classification](https://www.britannica.com/science/Dewey-Decimal-Classification) for libraries and applies a similar logic to folder structure.

 ```
 - 10-10 Finance